 Both parent and child begin to feel hopeful with practical tools to understand and manage relationships.
 Meaningful change begins to happen–a real shift in the trajectory of the family’s well-being.
 More secure attachment patterns take shape and brains begin to rewire to develop healthier interactions.
 The goal is to help couples restore trust and respect with each other, or in cases where there is separation or divorce, parents can learn to respectfully co-parent together to raise resilient and self-regulated children who will thrive.

 Milo lives in Vancouver with his wife and three kids.
 Contact him for a free 15 minute consultation, or attend one of his parenting workshops.
 Please see details below.

-Milo will be presenting a three-part parenting workshop in Vancouver in the fall of 2019:
+Milo will be presenting a three-part parenting workshop in Vancouver this fall:

 My work over the past twelve years doesn't often connect me to children and families until there is some kind of crisis, and when I do see these families, I often wish I could have supported them earlier -- before the fork in the road started to widen.